 These calendars generally include information about the weekly changes in development which are occurring for the baby.
 They also give some insights into the mother’s body and how the pregnancy is impacting on her.

 Pregnancy calendars work on the principle that for most women their expected date of confinement (EDC), also known as the expected date of delivery (EDD), is 40 weeks from the first day of their last normal menstrual period.

-Normal gestation for humans is between 38-42 weeks and depending on exactly where in your cycle you conceived, your baby will be born within this four week window of time.
+Normal gestation for humans is between 38-42 weeks and depending on exactly where in your cycle you conceived, your baby will be born within this four-weeks window of time.
 The current estimate is that between 5-10% of women actually deliver their baby on their due date.
 So it’s best to approach the calendars with a view that they are a general guide and not intended as a source of specific gestation information.

 Expected dates of confinement are not an exact science, nor are they intended to be a guarantee of when the baby will be born.
-But for the purposes of clarity pregnancy calendars need to be divided into forty weeks, starting from week one when officially, conception is yet to occur.
-Some pregnancy calendars actually go right up to 42 weeks by which stage of pregnancy it’s fair enough to say that the glow of pregnancy has actually worn off and it’s time for some action!
+But for the purposes of clarity, pregnancy calendars need to be divided into forty weeks, starting from week one when officially, conception is yet to occur.
+Some pregnancy calendars actually go right up to 42 weeks, by which stage of pregnancy it’s fair enough to say that the glow of pregnancy has actually worn off and it’s time for some action!

 Why are pregnancy calendars so popular?